St Eugene's Cathedral: Current use

+During Holy Week of 2013, the Good Friday liturgy and the Easter Vigil celebration was broadcast live from the cathedral on television by the Republic of Ireland state broadcaster RTE, with both ceremonies transmitted across Europe through Eurovision.
+The broadcasts were made to celebrate the City of Derry being the 2013 UK City of Culture.

 On Sunday 13 December 2015, the bishop of Derry, Donal McKeown, opened a "Holy Door" in the cathedral to commence the extraordinary Jubilee Year of Mercy in the Roman Catholic Church, which ran until Sunday 20 November 2016.
 The "Holy Door" is the main entrance door to the cathedral.
 The entrance porch has been completely refurbished.
 On entering the porch you are now greeted by eight newly positioned oak statues of Saints Columba, Patrick, Matthew, Mark, Luke, John, Mary and Joseph.
 These statues used to be part of the canopy of the old pulpit in the cathedral from 1906 to 1989.

 A stone statue of Saint Eugene adorns the outside of the entrance porch embedded in the main bell tower of the cathedral; it has been there since the cathedral was built in 1873.
-In the newly refurbished porch the words from the prophet Isaiah, "Do not be afraid I have redeemed you and called you by your name.
-You are mine", are engraved in the wall.
+On the newly refurbished porch the words from the prophet Isaiah, "Do not be afraid I have redeemed you and called you by your name.
+You are mine", are engraved on the wall.
 On Sunday 13 November 2016, Bishop Donal McKeown officially closed the "Holy Door" to mark the end of the Jubilee Year of Mercy which concluded on Sunday 20 November 2016 in the Roman Catholic Church.

-On Monday 8 August 2016 the retired bishop of Derry Edward Daly died at the age of 82.
-His remains were brought to the cathedral that evening, and over a period of two and a half days an estimated 25,000 people came to pay their last respects to Bishop Daly's remains which laid at rest inside the cathedral on public display.
+On Monday 8 August 2016, the retired bishop of Derry Edward Daly died at the age of 82.
+His remains were brought to the cathedral that evening, and over a period of two and a half days, an estimated 25,000 people came to pay their last respects to Bishop Daly's remains which lay at rest inside the cathedral on public display.
 His funeral mass took place in the cathedral on Thursday 11 August 2016, where over a thousand people packed into the cathedral.
 Irish President Michael D Higgins, Deputy First Minister Martin McGuinness and representatives of the Queen, the British and Irish governments and City of Derry dignitaries, including Deputy Mayor Jim McKeever, were also present.
 The sitting mayor alderman Hillary McClintock from the DUP didn't attend the funeral due to unforeseen circumstances.
 But paid tribute to Bishop Daly by article and opened a book of condolences in the Guildhall.